eth-educators/eth-docker/SETUP.md

 ## "Clone" the project

-From a terminal - Powershell if you are installing the node on Windows - and logged in as the user you'll be using from now on, and assuming you'll be storing the project in your `$HOME`, run:
+From a terminal and logged in as the user you'll be using from now on, and assuming you'll be storing the project in your `$HOME`, run:

 ```
 cd ~